 Key Features.
 Excessive anxiety and worry across a number of situations.
 Physical symptoms are also common.

 Prevalence.
 The 12-month prevalence is approximately 2.9% among adults and 0.9% among adolescents.
 The prevalence peaks in middle age and declines in later years.
-Females are twice as likely as males to be
+Females are twice as likely as males to be affected.

 How GAD Differs From Nonclinical Anxiety & Worry.
 Since almost everyone has been anxious or worried about something at one time or another, what makes GAD different?